The Ultimate Guide: SEO, Programmatic SEO, GEO, and Programmatic GEO

 What is programmatic SEO?
 (In simple terms)

-Programmatic SEO uses “page templates” + “databases” to automatically and batch-generate hundreds or thousands of highly similar yet slightly different web pages.
+Programmatic SEO uses “page templates” + “databases” to automatically and batch-generate hundreds or thousands web pages that cover many SEO keywords.
+So you get traffic from many search keywords

 For example: